Lhasa Entry Requirements

 Prohibited Items

-- Counterfeit currency or securities
+- Counterfeit currency or goods - illegal

 Restricted Items